Cover Letter Format: Examples & Tips

 In addition, our builder offers the following features:

-Easy customization:
+Easy Customization

 Write a cover letter for every job application and save as many versions of it as you need.

-Save and export your cover letter as a PDF, DOCX or plain text.
+Save and export your cover letter as a PDF, DOCX, or plain text.

 How to Format a Cover Letter for an Email

-Start With Salutation
+Start With the Salutation

-A professional format for a cover letter places your contact information underneath your sign off, in this order:
+A professional format for a cover letter places your contact information underneath your sign-off in this order:

 • Your full name